jason-ehrlicher/Capstone-Forecast-Golf/README.md

 # Forecast Golf

 ## Introduction
-**Forecast Golf** Forecast Golf, envisioned by Jason Ehrlicher, is an innovative platform tailored for golf course professionals and employees.
+Forecast Golf, envisioned by Jason Ehrlicher, is an innovative platform tailored for golf course professionals and employees.
 The website is under active development, promising to bring a suite of features designed to enhance operational efficiency and the golfing experience.

 ## Website Summary and Application Flow